For Professionals & Scholars

 Until The Art of Nafsychology is published, cite public pages as website sources.
 Where a statement is interpretive or provisional, cite it as such rather than treating it as settled consensus.

-Cite only what is publicly stated; do not cite unpublished diagrams or book-only structures.
+• Cite only what is publicly stated; not unpublished diagrams or book-only structures

-Prefer citing a Refinement Note when it contains the claim in full context.
+• Prefer citing a Refinement Note when the claim appears there in full context

 Contact